Anshumaan-Chauhan02/CheMapBERT/README.md

 </h2>

 <h4 align='center'> Project Description </h4>
 In this project, we present a novel approach for ingredient matching in cosmetic products using a knowledge-infused language model.
-We will fine-tune a large language model that is pretrained on domain-specific corpora in order to generate (or match) the label, i.e intended cosmetic use given a list of cosmetic ingredients.
-An additional step that we will do is to incorporate an external source of knowledge such as a Knowledge Graph (KG)/list of possible matches into the model.
+We fine-tuned a large language model that is pretrained on domain-specific corpora in order to generate (or match) the label, i.e intended cosmetic use given a list of cosmetic ingredients.
+An additional step that we did is to incorporate an external source of knowledge - list of possible matches into the model.
 We show how introducing the external knowledge can affect the performance of the model on this downstream task, quantitatively and qualitatively.
 <br>

 ### Technical Skills